kusasalethusithole1/storing-big-data-predict/part_1_overview.md

 2. **Select the correct AWS region**: Your boss expects all work to be completed within the `eu-west-1` AWS region.
 Ensure that this region is used where applicable throughout the following steps of the task.

-3. **Conform to an appropriate naming convention**: Wanting to monitor your work as you progress through this part of the challenge, your boss asks you to use the following convention to name each service you configure: **"DE{first 3 letters of your name capitalised}{first 3 letters of your surname capitalised}-{name of service}"**.
-For example, when configuring a VPC, and having the name *"Dora Explorer"*, the applied service name would be *"DEDOREXP-VPC"*.
+3. **Conform to an appropriate naming convention**: Wanting to monitor your work as you progress through this part of the challenge, your boss asks you to use the following convention to name each service you configure: **"{Cohort}{first 3 letters of your name capitalised}{first 3 letters of your surname capitalised}-{name of service}"**.
+For example, when configuring a VPC, from the January 2023 Full Time cohort with the name *"Dora Explorer"*, the applied service name would be *"2301FTDEDOREXP-VPC"*.

 4. **Generate a new key pair to access resources created within this part of the challenge**: To securely log into the resources you create during the task (ensuring that no one from your team tampers with your efforts), create a new key pair under the AWS EC2 service.
-    - Set the name of key pair using the challenge naming convention, e.g. *"DEDOREXP-keypair"*.
+    - Set the name of key pair using the challenge naming convention, e.g. *"2301FTDEDOREXP-keypair"*.
     - Following this process should produced a `.pem` file for download.
 Store this file in a secure location for use later on in the task.